• Skip to primary navigation

 Fluffy Mashed Potatoes

-Mashed potatoes are such a wonderful side dish.
-These are lump-free, airy, and fluffy.
-These tasty mashed potatoes are also make-ahead and freezer friendly.
+Fluffy mashed potatoes are such a wonderful side dish!
+The trick is using Russet potatoes and a potato ricer to make the fluffiest and smoothest mashed potatoes ever.
+They are also make-ahead and freezer friendly.

 Course Side Dish